Google Panda first launched in February 2011 as part of Google’s quest to eliminate black hat SEO tactics and webspam.

 Do not remove your user-generated content, whether it is forums, blog comments, or article contributions, simply because you heard it is “bad” or marketed as a “Panda proof” solution.
 Look at it from a quality perspective instead.

-Word count is another aspect of Panda that is often misunderstood by SEO professionals.
-Many sites make the mistake that they refuse to publish any content unless it is above a certain word count, with 250 words and 350 words often cited.
+Word count is another aspect of Panda that SEO professionals often misunderstand.
+Many sites make the mistake of refusing to publish any content unless it is above a certain word count, with 250 words and 350 words often cited.
 Instead, Google recommends you think about how many words the content needs to be successful for the user.

 Affiliate Links & Ads Aren’t Directly Targeted